Second-order prestress stability and third-order rigidity of polyhedral surfaces: Modelling

 In this article, we use the \textbf{folding-angle model} to describe the configuration space of a polyhedral surface.
-In this model, hinges are treated as rigid bodies, and the closure of panel cycles serves as the constraint.
-This modelling is currently applicable to orientable surfaces.
-The dihedral angle at a hinge, measured relative to a specific orientation and offset by $\pi$, is defined as the \textit{folding angle}.
+In this model, panels are treated as rigid bodies connected by hinges, and the closure of hinge cycles serves as the geometric constraint.
+At present, this modelling framework is applicable to orientable surfaces.
+The dihedral angle at a hinge, measured with respect to a prescribed orientation and offset by $\pi$, is defined as the \textit{folding angle}.
 The interior angles of the polyhedral panels are referred to as \textit{sector angles}.
-The configuration of the entire framework is described by the folding angles, while the closure constraint ensures that the `angular and distance misfits' around a vertex or a representative cycle is zero --- attach a local orthogonal frame to a panel, after undergoing a sequence of rotations and translations, the frame returns to its original position (Figure~\ref{fig: vertex and cycle}).
+The configuration of the entire polyhedral surface is described by the collection of folding angles, while the closure constraints ensure that the angular and distance misfits around each vertex or representative cycle vanish.
+More precisely, if a local orthogonal frame is attached to a panel and propagated through a sequence of rotations and translations around a cycle, the frame must return to its original position (Figure~\ref{fig: vertex and cycle}).

-Each closure constraint associated with a vertex corresponds to three components of a moment, representing the work conjugate to the angular misfit.
+Each closure constraint associated with a vertex corresponds to three components of a moment, representing the work conjugates of the angular misfit.
 Similarly, each closure constraint associated with a representative cycle corresponds to three components of a moment and three components of a force.
 These quantities represent the work conjugates of the angular misfit and the translational distance misfit, respectively.
-These stresses reach equilibrium at every hinge.
-Details on this modelling can be found in \citet{tachi_design_2012, tachi_rigid_2015, he_rigid_2022} from the origami community. \end{description}
+The corresponding stresses satisfy equilibrium conditions at every hinge.
+Further details of this modelling framework can be found in the origami literature \citep{tachi_design_2012, tachi_rigid_2015, he_rigid_2022}.

 Two other commonly used modelling frameworks are the panel-hinge model and the point-panel model.
 In the \textbf{panel-hinge model}, rigid planes (panels) are treated as bodies, while the shared lines where adjacent panels meet (hinges) are treated as constraints.
 Each panel undergoes a rigid-body motion consisting of a rotation and a translation.
 The hinge constraint requires that the motions of the two adjacent panels map their common hinge to the same spatial line.
 Each panel is therefore described by six variables (three for rotation and three for translation), while each hinge imposes five independent constraints.
 The space of overall rigid-body (i.e. trivial) motions in $\mathbb{R}^3$ has dimension six.
 This formulation is standard in the geometric rigidity literature \citep{crapo_statics_1982, whiteley_rigidity_2002}.